Small cities pivotal to property's support for China's growth

 Still, some developers are scaling back.

-Last month, Yu Liang, chief executive of China Vanke (000002.SZ), the biggest listed developer by sales, said the company was pulling back from Yixing city in prosperous Zhejiang province.
+Last month, Yu Liang, chief executive of China Vanke , the biggest listed developer by sales, said the company was pulling back from Yixing city in prosperous Zhejiang province.

 And Yi Xiaodi, the president of Sunshine 100, a mid-sized residential developer based in Beijing, has put off plans to expand in Zhuzhou, a city with 3.9 million residents in Hunan.